astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 6: Create a custom serialization method to handle Pandas dataframes

-A powerful feature of custom XCom backends is the possibility to adjust serialization and deserialization methods to be able to handle objects that cannot be JSON-serialized.
-In this step you will create a custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.
+A powerful feature of custom XCom backends is the possibility to create custom serialization and deserialization methods.
+This is particularly useful for handling objects that cannot be JSON-serialized.
+In this step, you will create a new custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.

 1. Create a second file in your `include` folder called `xcom_backend_pandas.py`.